 Houghton University students have access to several unique study-abroad options.
 Some are operated entirely by Houghton University, others in cooperation with the Council for Christian Colleges and Universities (CCCU) or other affiliated providers.
-See our website, https://www.houghton.edu/academics/off-campus-studies/, or visit the office located in the Chamberlain Center, Room 413.
+See our website,

 Participating in an off-campus opportunity is an academic privilege that can enhance a student's education.
 Because of the additional demands of an off-campus setting, students are required to have a 2.5 or higher GPA to participate in any off-campus opportunity.
 Several of Houghton's opportunities require a 2.75 GPA.